-There’s no reason why backwards-looking economic data and forecast data should look alike, clearly, they are responding to different questions and are fed different datasets and the assumptions are different too, but the contrast between the two became evident this week when the OECD and the BCC issued their outlook for 2022 and beyond.
+There’s no reason why backwards-looking economic data and forecast data should look alike, clearly, they are addressing different scenarios, draw on different datasets and are based on different assumptions, but the contrast between the two became surprisingly stark in June when the OECD and the BCC issued their outlooks for 2022 and beyond.

 If the Organisation for Economic Co-operation and Development is correct, once Russia is removed from its economic forecasting statistics, the UK will be the worst-performing economy among the G20 group of leading developed economies in 2022.

 In a similar vein, the Britsh Chambers of Commerce (BCC), which represents tens of thousands of businesses across the UK of all sizes, says this year will see no growth in the 2nd and 3rd quarters and a shrinking of the economy of 0.2% in the final quarter of the year.

 What does this mean for businesses?
 Costs of all types are expected to increase, from energy prices, shipping costs and raw materials.
 Also, demands for improved wages are expected to rise as the cost-of-living crisis begins to bite.